-Virtual Reality Room 2 was recommended to be between 0.45s to 0.5s but the we managed to successfully hit 0.48s
+Virtual Reality Room 2 was recommended to be between 0.45s to 0.5s and we managed to successfully hit 0.48s.

 The briefing room 0.45s to 0.6s but we hit a 0.39s.
 This room was an interesting one because the client had a choice of flutter echoes or a more deader room.

 Overall, this was a first for an educational institution and a first for us.
-However, the experience from the whole team was an impressive one as we managed to tackle limitations with the current resources that we have to meet the demands of the customer.
+However, the experience from the whole team was impressive as we managed to tackle limitations with the current resources that we have to meet the customer’s demands.
 Do contact us if you would like to ask someone about a related space like such.